leeheonyeong/IntroToIM/April21/README.md

 effect (causes seizures to those who have photosensitive epilepsy).
 I also wanted to add a function for mousePressed which was to just slow down the acceleration so that everything comes to a halt.

+The result reminded me of electricity sparks; therefore, I named the assignment "Trippy Electicity Sparks" as it also changes the color of the rotaters really fast.

 **Challenges and Conclusion**

 There was no particular challenge that I faced in this assignment.
 Professor Sherwood's explanation was very straighforward